OData/v3ProtocolDocument/OData.markdown

 ##### 7.2.3.1.2.
 Built-in Query Functions #####

-OData supports a set of built-in functions that can be used within filter operations.
+OData supports a set of built-in functions that can be used within `$filter` operations.
 The following table lists the available functions.
-For a full description of the syntax used when building requests, see [OData URI Conventions](OData_URI_Conventions).
+For a full description of the syntax used when building requests, see [OData URL Conventions](OData URL Conventions).

 Note: No ISNULL or COALESCE operators are defined.
 Instead, there is a null literal which can be used in comparisons.